 Cerb uses the OAuth 2.01 industry standard for authenticating API requests.

 Older versions (prior to 9.1) used API authentication with request signatures instead.
-This authentication method is deprecated, but will continue to be supported until the “client credentials” grant is implemented for machine-to-machine authentication.
+XOAuth tokens should be used when possible, but request signature authentication will continue to be supported for the foreseeable future.

 Creating an OAuth App